jwheare/playdar.js/README.md

     // Stop the current playing sound
     Playdar.player.stop_current();

-    // Stops a specific sound if it's now playing Playdar.player.stop_stream(sid);
+    // Stops a specific sound if it’s now playing Playdar.player.stop_stream(sid);

     // Whether any sound is playing at the moment